athraut/hackathon/README.md

 ## Contributing:
 Contributions to the project are welcome.
 You can contribute by reporting bugs, suggesting features, or submitting pull requests to improve the codebase.

-## Support:
+## Support and Contact:
-For any inquiries or assistance, please contact [your email address].
+For any inquiries or assistance, please contact [shivrajkadam200@gmail.com].

 ## Credits:
 Acknowledgment to any third-party libraries, frameworks, or resources used in the development of this system.